 This section provides a brief description of the experimental procedures in which the radioactive material is to be used.
 Deviations from this procedure are allowed within the normal operations of a research laboratory.
 The UTRPA must be informed of major changes from the listed procedures.
 This section also notes whether the material will be used in vitro or in vivo.

 Note: The University of Toronto Consolidated Radioisotope Licence specifically prohibits radioactive materials procured under this Licence from being used in humans.

 This section lists the permit conditions specific to the individual permit.
 For example, if a permit allows the purchase of 1.35 mCi (50 MBq) or more of phosphorus-32 at any one time, there will be a permit condition requiring the use of extremity dosimeters (rings) when handling more than 1.35 mCi (50 MBq) of the isotope.
-Permit holders and staff should ensure that they have read, understand and follow all permit conditions.
+Permit holders and authorized radioisotopes users should ensure that they have read, understand and follow all permit conditions.

-The last section of the permit contains a statement affirming that the permit holder must follow the laws, the regulations, and to the terms and conditions under which the permit is issued.
+The last section of the permit contains a statement affirming that the permit holder must follow the laws, the regulations, and the terms and conditions under which the permit is issued.

 A permit is valid once approved by the UTRPA.
 Unless renewed, a permit is not valid beyond the expiry date shown.